rsvp/chess/README.md

 * In life, as in chess, our own pawns are an obstruction.
 * In open games, quickly develop the pieces and bring the king to safety.
 * In order to improve your game, you must study the endgame.
+* In the early game rooks are defensive, but later must become offensive.
 * In the middlegame, the king is merely an extra, but in the endgame he is a star actor.
 * In the midst of chaos, there is also opportunity.
 * Inferior positions are the easiest to play.